 Popular neighborhoods in Coimbra

 When trying to find out where to stay in Coimbra, you should also be aware of the best areas and neighborhoods in the city.
 Coimbra is relatively small compared to many other European cities.
 Yet, there can still be a bit of distance between the bairros – and each neighborhood has its own attractions.

 Let’s have a look at the most popular neighborhoods in Coimbra:

 Baixa & São Bartolomeu

 Baixa basically means “downtown”.
-This is the central part of Coimbra, and this is where you find the charming old town with classic shops, restaurants, narrow streets, busy squares and famous monuments.
+This is the central part of Coimbra, and this is where you find the charming old town with classic shops, restaurants, narrow streets, busy squares, and famous monuments.

-The neighborhood of Baixa, along with the adjacent neighborhood of São Bartolomeu, are considered to be the city centre.
+The neighborhood of Baixa, along with the adjacent neighborhood of São Bartolomeu, is considered to be the city centre.
 You’ll find most of Coimbra’s hotels in these two neighborhoods, and they both have that classic Portuguese charm, which makes the whole central area very interesting to stay in.

 There are plenty of restaurants in Baixa and São Bartolomeu, and there are also many great attractions.
 Arco de Almedina is an arch leading to the oldest part of the city, the famous Rua Sofia, the city hall, the Coimbra Museum, several churches, and many traditional shops of which many are shoe stores.